alchemy-fr/Phraseanet-Docs/en/index.rst

 As a *100% Web* application, it runs in a modern web browser.

-Built upon standard components, *Phraseanet* settles on Linux, Mac OS X or Windows servers and is based on common software components such as MySQL, PHP or Apache.
+Built upon standard components, *Phraseanet* settles on Linux, OS X or Windows servers and is based on common software components such as MySQL, PHP or Apache.
 Other third-party software libraries participate to *Phraseanet*.
-Some of these are `developed by Alchemy <http://phraseanet.github.com/>`_, while others not.
+Some of these are `developed by Alchemy <http://phraseanet.github.com/>`_, while some others not.

 About this documentation
 ------------------------